On Nov. 8, residents of the Georgetown neighborhood will turn out to vote on the members of Advisory Neighborhood Council (ANC) 2E.

 According to Reed Howard (SFS ’17), the current commissioner of Single Member District (SMD) 08, the ANC influences policies affecting trash disposal for off- campus students, noise violation punishments, and the Student Neighborhood Assistance Program (SNAP), among others.

-Relations between the ANC and the University have been uneasy in the past.
-Tensions ared in 2010, when disputes between the University and the ANC over Georgetown’s 2010 Campus Plan were settled in court.
-This conflict led to a number of unpopular compromises for the University, including a three year minimum on campus residence for undergraduates, and stricter enforcement of noise violations.
+Relations between the ANC and the university have been uneasy in the past.
+Tensions flared in 2010, when disputes between the university and the ANC over Georgetown’s 2010 Campus Plan were settled in court.
+This conflict led to a number of unpopular compromises for the university, including a three year minimum on campus residence for undergraduates, and stricter enforcement of noise violations.